rusini/manool/tutorial/lesson-3.md

 Symbol is one of the most fundamental and versatile data types in MANOOL. `extern`, `in`, `WriteLine`, `Out`, `+`, etc. are all symbols.

 <aside markdown="1">
-Although symbols resemble strings (with a few limitations), they constitute a disjoint data type due to performance considerations -- converting values from
-String to Symbol may be slow, whereas comparing symbols and looking up entries in tables using symbols as keys is always fast (and is guaranteed to be completed in constant time).
+Although symbols resemble strings (with a few limitations), they differ in basic operations and internal data structure and constitute a disjoint data type due to performance considerations.
+Converting values from String to Symbol may be slow, whereas comparing symbols and looking up entries in tables using symbols as keys is always fast (and is guaranteed to complete in constant time).
 </aside>

-If an expression in MANOOL consists of a literal symbol, by default that symbol denotes itself (e.g. `WriteLine`, `(+)`, `Foo`), unless it starts with a lowercase letter (e.g. `then`, `do`) or is bound to some other entity in the current scope (e.g. `Out`, `extern`, `if`, `(&)`).
+If an expression in MANOOL consists of a literal symbol, by default that symbol denotes itself (e.g. `WriteLine`, `(+)`, `Foo`) unless it starts with a lowercase letter (e.g. `then`, `do`) or is bound to some other entity in the current scope (e.g. `Out`, `extern`, `if`, `(&)`).
 In the later case, the symbol denotes that entity.